ardalis/modulith/README.md

 dotnet add eShop.Web/eShop.Web.csproj reference Shipments/eShop.Shipments/eShop.Shipments.csproj
 ```

-That's it, no need to register the new service ([but you can](Direct service registration)).
+That's it, no need to register the new service -- [but you can](#direct-service-registration).
 The template scans you assemblies and registers services from your modules.

 Happy coding!